 - Pricing and value may not be as compelling for power users as some rivals.

 Bottom line: If you want a hassle-free VPN for everyday privacy and basic travel or remote work, TunnelBear is a strong option.
 If you need maximum streaming reliability, broad P2P support, or deeper customization, consider testing a couple of higher-end providers alongside TunnelBear.
+How to change vpn on microsoft edge 2026

 How to compare TunnelBear with other VPNs a quick framework